peter/python-content-api/README.md

 zappa tail
 ```

-Used the AWS console for lambda to set the DATABASE_URL [env variable](https://github.com/Miserlou/Zappa#setting-environment-variables) for the Heroku app.
+I used the AWS console for lambda to set the DATABASE_URL [env variable](https://github.com/Miserlou/Zappa#setting-environment-variables) for the Heroku app.

-Issue: the AWS lambda app is deployed at a URL like `https://ivjv8xpkkj.execute-api.eu-north-1.amazonaws.com/production` i.e. it is not deployed at the root path `/` but rather at `/production`.
+Issue: the AWS lambda app is deployed at a URL like `https://ivjv8xpkkj.execute-api.eu-north-1.amazonaws.com/production` i.e. it is not deployed at the root path but at `/production`.
 This breaks the swagger UI.

 The API tests can be run against the deployed app like so: